Koshi Basin ecology

 Connecting flow and ecology in the Koshi Basin

 Freshwater ecosystems are increasingly vulnerable to change from people and climate.
-Working in the Koshi Basin, Nepal, the CSIRO Sustainable Development Investment Portfolio (SDIP) team is collaborating with Nepalese organisations to understand the ecological water requirements of aquatic ecosystems in order to manage water resources and protect ecosystems.
+Working in the Koshi Basin, Nepal, the CSIRO Sustainable Development Investment Portfolio (SDIP) team collaborated with Nepalese organisations to understand the ecological water requirements of aquatic ecosystems in order to manage water resources and protect ecosystems.

 Economic development, such as hydropower and agricultural irrigation, accompanied by climate change pressures mean that future water availability in the Koshi River Basin for freshwater ecosystems is increasingly threatened.